bennettslin/yearlings_bobtail_app/AUDIO_FIX.md

 * TODO
     * dispatchPlay checks for player canPlayThrough.
 Does this account for logue?
     * Confirm that quickly navigating through songs is not a problem.
 (Seems fine so far, other than AbortError message.)
+    * Weird time flash when selecting verse from song banner.

 * Problems
     * Scene doesn't update when verse dispatched from audio.